CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Rachel Morris

-Natural labor starts when a biochemical signal is sent from baby’s brain to the mother’s brain.
+Natural labor starts when a biochemical signal is sent from baby’s brain to Mom’s brain.
 This amazing process stimulates the mother to produce oxytocin, a hormone that causes the uterus to start contracting, leading to cervical changes—and voilà, labor begins.
 In contrast, when you induce labor, the uterus is stimulated (by you or, in the case of medicinal inducers, the doctor) to start contracting before nature kicks off the process on its own.
+“No one really knows the exact triggers that put a woman into labor naturally…It’s thought that once the baby’s lungs are fully developed a specific protein is released initiating labor to begin,” says Sherry Ross, MD, an ob-gyn, women’s sexual health expert and co-founder of Oneself Intimate Skin Care.
+“There are several variables that are thought to contribute to going into labor including the release of certain hormonal changes, the baby’s position and the body’s readiness for labor.”

 Related Video